NOTES ON MOON PHASES AND LUNAR AND SOLAR ECLIPSES

 T/A end is the time in seconds, relative to the tabulated time, when the total or annular phase of the eclipse ends at the observer's location.

 All of the tabulated data are primarily computed in what used to be called Ephemeris Time (ET), but is now called Terrestrial Time (TT).
-The times denoted as UTC (Coordinated Universal Time) are derived by subtracting DUTC from TT.
-For all dates more than six months in the future, DUTC is only an estimate (no official announcements for DUTC are made beyond that timeframe).
+The times denoted as UTC (Coordinated Universal Time) are calculated by subtracting DUTC from TT.
+For all dates more than six months in the future, DUTC is an estimate based on DUT1.

 The estimated value of DUT1 (DUT1 = TT-UT1) is listed in the detailed data, and to the extent it is in error affects the calculation of local solar time, eclipse paths, and best observing positions.
-All future values for DUT1 are predictions subject to correction.
+All future values for DUT1 are predictions (by IERS or me) and are subject to correction.

 The column labeled "Solar Time" shows the apparent local solar time at the Hidden Valley Observatory.
-This is a function of date, time (UTC), DUT1, and longitude.
+This is a function of date, time (UTC or MST), DUT1, and longitude.

 To convert UTC to MST, subtract 7 hours.
 For